This post may include affiliate links. Thank you for your support.

 • Olive Oil: Use extra virgin olive oil for the richest flavor.

-• Vinegars: I use a combination of white wine and red wine vinegar in this mushroom marinade.
-However, you can use sherry and apple cider vinegar as well.
+• Vinegars: I use a combination of white vinegar and red wine vinegar in this mushroom marinade.
+However, you can use sherry vinegar and apple cider vinegar as well.

 • Garlic: Fresh minced garlic adds a distinctive, punchy taste.